 Value of Home – Unpaid mortgage balance = Home equity

 In essence, a reverse mortgage is backwards financing, where the mortgage pays the homeowner cash.
 Sometimes referred to as a home equity conversion mortgage, a reverse mortgage is mostly issued by the Canadian Home Income Plan Corporation (CHIP).
-According to James Laird of True North Mortgage, “In a reverse mortgage, you are slowly selling your house back to the bank.
+According to James Laird, president of CanWise Financial.
+“In a reverse mortgage, you are slowly selling your house back to the bank.
 It is the exact opposite of a regular mortgage.
 Instead of paying the bank, the bank pays you.
 In a regular mortgage, you pay cash to the lender for ownership of a home, but in a reverse mortgage, the lender pays you cash for ownership.”

 In a reverse mortgage, the homeowner does not make mortgage payments, but instead the interest on their reverse mortgage accumulates while their equity decreases over time.
 If the home is sold, the borrower is responsible for repaying the loan and the total interest that has accumulated.